elaforge/karya/doc/overview.md

 ports.
 If you route to a DAW like Reaper or Ardour you can then bounce or "freeze" tracks by recording in the DAW, but since neither of these programs provide much remote control ability you likely have to set up the routing yourself.
-I can do some limited integration with syncing plays and stops, but closer integration is harder given that JACK is only supported by Ardour and Rewire is proprietary.
+I can do some limited integration with MMC and MTC sync, but closer integration is harder given that JACK is only supported by Ardour and Rewire is aggressively proprietary.

 - MIDI limitations.
 Due to the general wretchedness of MIDI, you'll need a lot of MIDI ports and channels, and will be limited to low resolution controls, on